sydneykgeisler/power_mm/README.md

 this formula can approximate power just like the GLIMMIX procedure in SAS.
 Currently, this method is only available for Gaussian data.

-## Archived Code

-The archived files with the '.sas' extension contain the code that SAS uses to approximate power.
-A description of the family type, whether it be binomial, Poisson, or Gaussian is included in the file names.
-These can be used in conjunction with '.R' files to compare results.

-## Included Datasets

-'Exemplary Datasets' contains the code to create exemplary data for the Gaussian, binomial, and Poisson examples used.

-The binomial dataset, ex_binomial, is an exemplary dataset that mimics a real- life plant experiment.
-Plants that are exposed to a disease are thought to have a 15% survival rate with a standard treatment.
-Scientists believe that this percentage will increase to 25% given a new experimental treatment.

-The Gaussian dataset, ex_gaussian, describes an experiment in which thatch level accumulation, nitrogen source, and field number would effect the chloropyll content of certain grass clippings.

-Lastly, the Poisson dataset, ex_poisson, is a dataset that mimics a split-plot design of a field experiment.
-This data represents several kinds of experimental setups that scientists might find useful in agronomic or land management practices.

-## Archived Files That Contain Errors in Power Approximation

-The file titled 'Errors with Steep Prior Method' shows what happens when 'power_mm' is used on non-Gaussian data.

-'Gamma Prior Failures' shows that variance components are not held constant to the values specified in 'power_mm'.

-'Optimization Results' shows that the variance components are held constant, but values are inconsistent with SAS results.

 ## Installation

 You can install the development version of power_mm from [GitHub](https://github.com/sydneykgeisler/power_mm.git) with: